abrielequdsi/AlgoLab/README.md

 ![screencapture-localhost-3000-questions-2022-03-24-14_06_23.png](./readme-img/Image_7.png)

-You can see all of the students that registered in the module (app).

-And their progress of how many questions they have solved so far.
+You can see all of the students that registered in the module (app) and their progress of how many questions they have solved so far.

 ![screencapture-localhost-3000-questions-2022-03-24-14_09_01.png](./readme-img/Image_8.png)